 The Benefits of Prenuptial Agreements/Marriage Contracts

-A 2003 Harvard study suggested that two main reasons for the lack of prenuptial agreements is:
+A 2003 Harvard study suggested that two main reasons for the lack of prenuptial agreements are:

 - People believe that discussing prenuptial agreements signals uncertainty about marriage.